What Can I Do About My Cramps During Menopause?

 But what if you’re in menopause, your periods have stopped and you’re still feeling that familiar ache of menstrual cramps?
 It could be a symptom of a condition that needs to be checked.
 Most of the time, however, menopause cramps are not serious.

-Luckily, Alloy offers various solutions to manage menopause and perimenopause symptoms, including menopausal cramps.
+Luckily, Alloy offers various solutions to manage menopause and perimenopause symptoms, including menopausal pain in the lower abdomen.
 Take our assessment today to discover how Alloy can get you the relief you need from menopausal cramps.

-So, what should you do about cramps during menopause?
+So, what should you do about period pain during menopause?
 Here’s what you need to know.

 First, menopause